nathanielvarona/pritunl-client-github-action/README.md

 Supports GitHub Actions runners with Arm64 architecture, enabling users to run workflows on Arm64-based systems.

+> [!TIP]
+> See an example of Arm64 support in our [connection-tests-basic.yml](./.github/workflows/connection-tests-basic.yml) file.

 > [!WARNING]
-> <sup>arm64<sup>1</sup></sup> — Arm64 runners incur usage charges, even in public repositories.
-Please note that these charges apply to your account.
+> <sup>arm64</sup> — While most runners are free to use in public repositories, certain Arm64 runners may incur usage charges to your account.

-> [!TIP]
-> See an example of Arm64 support in our [connection-tests-arm64.yml](./.github/workflows/connection-tests-arm64.yml) file.

-For a detailed understanding of your billing, we recommend reviewing the "[About billing for GitHub Actions](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions)" page.
+For details on runner billing, please refer to the "[About billing for GitHub Actions](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions)" documentation.

 ## Contributing